 It will take time, but the more time you spend with someone, the more the bond between you grows.
 Pretty soon, there is no one else in the world that gets you like your Dedicated Distant Assistant.

 Virtual assistants are a mistake.
 They are the machine we are raging against!
 You want an intimate relationship that is closer to an actual workplace than a quick transaction when needed.

 Now wait, before you think I have gone too woo-woo, let me elaborate.
 We have over-rotated in the VA space on technology.
 At Bottleneck, we rotated it back to ‘Human’.
 We, here at Bottleneck, aim to create intimate-distant relationships”.

 A ‘Dedicated Distant Assistant’ (DDA), is someone that you have a deep, intimate relationship with digitally.
 This is the opposite of a virtual assistant.
 It is an intimate-based relationship, not a transaction-based relationship.

 A Dedicated Distant Assistant is a committed partner.
-Who happens to be physically distant, but relationship-wise, happens to be very close.
+Who happens to be physically distant, but relationship-wise, be very close.